-- Preheat oven to 350F and spray a 9X13 pan with non stick cooking spray.
+- Preheat oven to 350F and spray a 9X13 pan with nonstick cooking spray.

 - In a saucepan over low heat melt the butter.
 Once butter is melted add in sugar.
 Mix sugar until fully incorporated.
 Let cook for 2 minutes.
-Do NOT let mixture boil.
+Do NOT let the mixture boil.

-- In bowl of an electric mixer combine sugar mixture with eggs, cocoa powder, salt, baking powder, espresso powder and vanilla extract.
+- In the bowl of an electric mixer combine sugar mixture with eggs, cocoa powder, salt, baking powder, espresso powder and vanilla extract.
 Mix well.

 - Slowly add in flower and chocolate chips.
 (Note: The chips melted when I added them, I enjoyed this in the brownies but if you want actual chips in the brownies then let the sugar mixture cool before combining everything else)

-- Bake in oven for 45 minutes – do the good old toothpick test to see when they are done.
+- Bake in the oven for 45 minutes – do the good old toothpick test to see when they are done.
 Note: Wet batter on toothpick means they need longer.